John Kerr, 7th Marquess of Lothian: Career

 Lord Ancram entered the House of Commons in 1820 as one of two representatives for Huntingdon, a seat he held until he succeeded his father in the marquessate in 1824.
 He also succeeded his father as Colonel of the Edinburgh Militia, a position that he held until his own death.
 In September 1841 he was sworn of the Privy Council and appointed Captain of the Yeomen of the Guard in the Tory administration of Sir Robert Peel, a post he held until his early death in November of the same year.
 He also served as Lord-Lieutenant of Roxburghshire between 1824 and 1841.

 Family

 Lord Lothian married Lady Cecil Chetwynd-Talbot, daughter of Charles Chetwynd-Talbot, 2nd Earl Talbot, in 1831.
 They had five sons and two daughters.
 Their two elder sons, William and Schomberg, both succeeded in the title.
 Their third son Lord Ralph Kerr became a major-general in the army and was the father of Philip Kerr, 11th Marquess of Lothian, while their fourth son Lord Walter Kerr became an admiral in the Royal Navy and was the grandfather of Peter Kerr, 12th Marquess of Lothian, and great-grandfather of Michael Kerr, 13th Marquess of Lothian.
 Lord Lothian died in November 1841, aged 47.
-After his death, the Marchioness converted to Roman Catholicism with her two younger sons, Lord Ralph Kerr and Lord Walter Kerr, and her daughters.
+After his death, the Marchioness converted to Catholicism with her two younger sons, Lord Ralph Kerr and Lord Walter Kerr, and her daughters.
 The Marchioness of Lothian died in May 1877, aged 69.